birgire/wpse-playlist/README.md

 This started as an answer on WordPress StackExchange, see [here](http://wordpress.stackexchange.com/questions/141766/making-audio-playlist-with-external-audio-files/).

-The plugin works on PHP 5.3+ and has a support for the GitHub Updater.
+The plugin works on PHP 5.3+ and WordPress 4.0+

+It supports the GitHub Updater.

 ###Supported shortcodes and their default attributes:

     [wpse_playlist type="audio"
-                   id=""
+                   class="wpse-playlist"
                    current="true"
                    autoplay="false"
                    style="light"